Money-Saving Tips for a Destination Wedding

 If you’re considering planning a destination wedding, you’ll want to know all the important pieces and costs so you can save money.
 Check out this list of money-saving tips for destination weddings!

 Destination weddings are known for being more affordable than most traditional weddings, and that is mostly because they usually have a smaller number of guests.
-However, the tab can start to creep up for both the bride and groom and especially for guests.
-Once you throw in the plan to have a reception at home and budget friendly wedding seems to be nothing but a dream.
-It can still be done!
+However, the tab can start to creep up for both the couple and especially for guests.
+Once you throw in the plan to have a reception at home, a budget-friendly wedding seems to be nothing but a dream.
+But rest assured, it can still be done!
 You just have to be careful with certain decisions early on to help save money on a destination wedding.
-It took my fiancé and I almost 11 months to decide on the country we would get married in.
-It was ridiculous.
-And I think I looked at every hotel, rental home, and vacation property in the Caribbean.
-I’m not even exaggerating.
-There were a few things that limited our choices a bit, thank goodness- or I would have been searching the entire world.
-Here are some money saving tips for a destination wedding.

 1. Fly into a “touristy” airport:

 You’ll want to pick a location that is, at most, two flights for your guests.
 A flight with two layovers is a lot of traveling just for guests to make it to a wedding.
 You’ll also want to keep costs in mind.
 Try to find an airport where flights will be less than 500 dollars for most or all of your guests.
 Most likely, you’ll have guests coming from a variety of places, so this can be tricky.
 So choosing a high tourism destination with a larger airport can save you some money on flights rather than flying into a remote airport.